nodecg/docs/docs/nodecg-configuration.md

 sidebar_label: Configuration
 ---

-NodeCG is configured via a `cfg/nodecg.json` file with the following schema:
+NodeCG is configured via a `cfg/nodecg.js`, `cfg/nodecg.yaml`, or `cfg/nodecg.json` file with the following schema:

 ### Schema

 - `host` _String_ The IP address or hostname that NodeCG should bind to.
 - `port` _Integer_ The port that NodeCG should listen on.
 - `baseURL` _String_ The URL of this instance.
 Used for things like cookies.
 Defaults to HOST:PORT.
-If you use a reverse proxy, you\'ll likely need to set this value.
+If you use a reverse proxy, you'll likely need to set this value.
 - `developer` _Boolean_ Whether to enable features that speed up development.
 Not suitable for production.
 - `exitOnUncaught` _Boolean_ Whether or not to exit on uncaught exceptions.
 - `logging` _Object_ Contains other configuration properties.